 Because of her participation in the flag ceremony, Stromberg was convicted of violating Section 403a of the California Penal Code, which criminalized displaying a red flag in a public place or in a meeting place under three conditions: (1) “as a sign, symbol or emblem of opposition to organized government,” or (2) “as an invitation or stimulus to anarchistic action,” or (3) “as an aid to propaganda that is of a seditious character.”

 At Stromberg’s trial, the general verdict of guilty that was delivered failed to distinguish which particular part of the statute Stromberg had violated.
 She appealed, alleging a violation of her free speech rights.

-Supreme Court rules law infringes on First Amendment rights of free speech
+Court said law infringedl on First Amendment rights of free speech

 Chief Justice Charles Evans Hughes wrote the majority opinion for the Supreme Court.
 In the opinion, he made it clear that the free speech clause of the First Amendment was one of the liberties protected from interference by the states under the Fourteenth Amendment.
 And yet, Chief Justice Hughes, relying on Gitlow v.
 New York (1925), clarified that states could place limits on any speech that incited to violence and threatened the overthrow of organized government.

 Because the second and third clauses of the California statute were construed by the state courts as relating to incitements to violence, a conviction based on either count could be upheld.

 The problem was that the first clause of the statute could be interpreted as including peaceful opposition to a political party’s control of government by patriotic members of another political party who did not agree with how the party in power was exercising that power.
 It also might be interpreted as including legal means of peaceful and orderly opposition to government — opposition protected by the Constitution.

 Stromberg held that the First Amendment protected certain expressive conduct